castellanos70/PrimeFactorAttack/README.md

 10) Evan: I will add a game over screen so that the user does not have to press the end game button when they lose.

 11) Michael: I will change the blocks into some cool sprite graphics and make it dynamic so that future developers can easily     change them for different levels and block sizes.

+12) Scott: Improve instructions display at the start of the game so they are easier to read